 Understanding Cremation Services and Common Myths

 Even though cremation has become more commonplace, we still dispel some persistent myths in our discussions with clients quite often.
 Cremation can only be performed for one person at a time.
 The procedure is highly secure and highly regulated to protect consumers.
-Cremation is usually less expensive than embalming and casketed burial.
+Cremation is usually less expensive than casketed burial.

 Simple Ways to Begin Your Pre-Need Arrangements